Current Projects

 Clusters: Modeling

-PIs & SP Involved: Siddiqui, Lee
+Researchers Involved: Siddiqui, Lee

 This project will introduce a new modeling structure integrating life-cycle analysis and optimization problems to quantify the environmental impacts caused by wasted food on our food system and assess new policies.